First lady, Muchel Obama, is seeking $10 donations to protect Obamacare, her husband's troubled health insurance system.

 The ugly are being discriminated against because they're ugly, apparently.

-Silly season it is.
+Silly season, it is.

 Back to the audio sound bites.

-This is Wolf Blitzer on Friday night situation room.
+This is Wolf Blitzer on Friday night, Situation Room.

-During a discussion about the New Yorker magazine interview with Obama, where he blamed me in Fox News.
+During a discussion about the New Yorker magazine interview with Obama, where he blamed me and Fox News, Wolf Blitzer and Lizza had this little back and forth.

 What did that tell you?

-Those comments from the president.
+Those comments from the president?

 I mean, it tells me that he's accepted reality.